waheedullahkhan001/notes-backend/README.md

 > Warning: This is a work in progress project.

-This is a notes backend made using the Spring Boot framework for Java.
+This is made using the Spring Boot framework for Java.

 This project makes use of the following:

-- H2 Database (In Memory)
+- H2 Database
 - Security (JWT)
 - Swagger

 ## ToDo:

-- Need to add logic for notes

-## Already done:

-- Basic Swagger
-- User register and Login
-- Basic Security
+- Testing